MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Data in a model
 ---------------

-Initially, the LFRic field is probably the most important LFRic data structure to get to know: understanding the role of the field is critical to understanding LFRic, but the details can be deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<section psyclone and the lfric data model>`.
-For now, it is sufficient to understand that an LFRic field is a data structure that, among other things, holds data representing a physical quantity such as winds, temperature, or density, over the domain of a model mesh.
+In many models, "fields" are simple arrays of data representing some physical quantity across the domain of the model.
+The :ref:`LFRic field <section field>` is much more complex.
+Understanding the role of the field is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<section psyclone and the lfric data model>`.
+For now, the distinction between LFRic fields and the simpler fields of other models will mostly be ignored so as to focus on the broader model structure.

 A complex model such as the Momentum atmosphere requires hundreds of fields.
-To simplify the model design, more data structures than just fields are provided by the LFRIc infrastructure.
-This section briefly summarises other data structures that are available, with links to the more in-depth documentation.

-In addition to fields, :ref:`field collections <section field collections>` can store arbitrarily-large numbers of fields or field pointers that can be accessed by name.
-The Momentum atmosphere has several field collections for each of several major science components.
+To simplify the model design, the LFRic infrastructure supports :ref:`field collections <section field collections>`.
+A field collection can store arbitrarily-large numbers of fields that can be accessed by name.
+The Momentum atmosphere has several field collections holding fields for each of several major science components.
 Use of field collections makes the API of higher-level science algorithms more manageable by hiding both the large number of fields and the fact that some fields are not required for all model